TeleworkInc/eslint-plugin-consistent-imports/README.md

 # eslint-plugin-consistent-imports

 ESLint rules to enforce consistent variable names for default imports.
+Add `plugin:consistent-imports/recommended` to your `extends` setting for quick startup.

 ```javascript
 valid: [